COVID-19 crisis is a real threat to (almost) every business.

 On the flip side, if you are producing a tutorial or a short promo, animation can be a good alternative.
 And, in case you want to achieve a deeper human connection, but don’t have a great spokesperson available or lack the necessary filming equipment, stock footage can be used.

 The inevitable economic fallout from the coronavirus pandemic will also disrupt the job market.
-Now, more than ever, brands need to facilitate transparent internal communication and live up to their proclaimed corporate values.
-It’s time for companies to prove that they truly care for their employees.
+Brands need to facilitate transparent internal communication and live up to their proclaimed corporate values.

-One negative example here is the situation with Sir Richard Branson, billionaire and CEO of Virgin Atlantic, asking 8,500 workers to take eight weeks’ unpaid leave.
-Business for all airlines is halted now, but not all their CEOs have been repeating over the years that “clients do not come first, employees come first.”
+One negative example here is Virgin Atlantic asking 8,500 workers to take eight weeks’ unpaid leave.
+For years prior to this, its CEO and billionaire Sir Richard Branson used to repeat that “clients do not come first, employees come first”.

 The next question that employees ask after “will I lose my job?” is “will I get sick at work?”.
 Official government guidelines can be out of date, confusing, or simply unknown to them.
 Your workers will have to adapt, but you need to instruct them first – clearly and consistently.